bkRodrigo/Contacts_API/documentation/devlog.md

     I'm going to use MySQL.
    * If I'm not going to have millions of contacts to search through, then DB indexing will be enough, we don't need to think about using some sort of service for interacting with the database.
-In the interest of time, _and an objective lack of need_, I won't implement a dedicated search service (such as Elastic Search); my searches will go directly to the database.
+In the interest of time _and an objective lack of need_, I won't implement a dedicated search service (such as Elastic Search); my searches will go directly to the database.
    * Searching brings with it some interesting challenges.
 Fuzzy searches come